PathOnAI/LiteMultiAgent/CONTRIBUTE.md

 ### Create a Pull Request

 1. Write a title and describe your changes in the description.
 And it is recommended to select the label of the change to make it more clear.

+## 🤝 2.
+Acknowledgement
+The inspiration for the hierarchical multi-agent idea came up when Danni was working with Zhaolong Zhong (zhlgzh@gmail.com) on another project called mini-agent.